-If the student’s behaviour continues to be unacceptable, the lecturer will inform the respective department and the College will keep a written summary of the discussion with the lecturer and student.
-The College will keep a record and declare as ‘unsatisfactory performance/ conduct’ when requested by the relevant authorities such as ICA.
+If the student’s behaviour continues to be unacceptable, the lecturer will inform the respective department and the school will keep a written summary of the discussion with the lecturer and student.
+The school will keep a record and declare as ‘unsatisfactory performance/ conduct’ when requested by the relevant authorities such as ICA.

 Possible Consequences for disobeying the rules:

 - Serious warning will be sent to parents

 - Referral to Discipline Master or Senior Management

 - Suspension or termination from the course and no refunds of fees paid

 - Cancellation of the Student Pass at ICA (if students are the international students) and no refunds of the fees paid